 Above, Jesus carries luggage on a dirt road.
 The text reads “On my way back to the White House.”
 The meme appeared on Humor from a Pentecostal Pew.

 More tellingly, less devout white evangelicals who voted for Trump were drawn to his anti-Muslim, anti-black, and anti-Hispanic rhetoric and policy proposals, just as, overall, Trump supporters expressed much higher levels of disdain for black people than did those who voted for another candidate.
-They didn’t vote for him in spite of his appeal to racism but because of it. for blue collar workers ignore the fact that his talk about “good jobs” is rooted in white fear that people of color will have the lives to which whites feel they alone are entitled.
+They didn’t vote for him in spite of his appeal to racism but because of it.
+Efforts to explain white support for Trump by focusing on his far-fetched promise to bring back good jobs for blue collar workers ignore the fact that his talk about “good jobs” is rooted in white fear that people of color will have the lives to which whites feel they alone are entitled.

-has always exploited black labor and whites’ fears of black advancement.
-White resentment of black advancement—which is just another way of being afraid that, without a racial “inferior,” white identity loses value—has also been a source for tremendous and nonsensical hostility and violence—from the to the Tulsa race riot of 1921.
+American capitalism has always exploited black labor and whites’ fears of black advancement.
+White resentment of black advancement—which is just another way of being afraid that, without a racial “inferior,” white identity loses value—has also been a source for tremendous and nonsensical hostility and violence—from the Civil War to the Tulsa race riot of 1921.
 It’s not surprising that the white evangelicals who voted for Trump because of his economic plan are also the ones with higher rates of ill-feelings toward racial and ethnic minorities and immigrants.
-Racism and economic populism don’t have to go , but, in this case, they do.
+Racism and economic populism don’t have to go hand-in-hand, but, in this case, they do.

 Above, the “bloody lane” of Antietam, where 10,320 Confederate soldiers were killed, wounded, or missing in an effort to insure that wealthier white people could steal the labor of people of African descent.
 Wait!
 What?!?!
 That makes NO SENSE, unless you think maintaining a system white superiority is worth going to war for.

 White evangelicals may not recognize it, and they certainly don’t talk about their vote that way.
 They talk about the dangers of single motherhood, of an unsupportable welfare state that encourages laziness (a trait white Republicans often assign to African Americans) and absentee fathers, of black criminality as a destroyer of families, of failing (black) inner cities, of the undeserving poor.
-Trump’s , written was at least in part , who has well-established ties to both white supremacy and economic nationalism, described a white evangelical nightmare—one that only voting for Trump could end.
+Trump’s inaugural address, written was at least in part by Steve Bannon, who has well-established ties to both white supremacy and economic nationalism, described a white evangelical nightmare—one that only voting for Trump could end.

 A house may be large or small; as long as the neighboring houses are likewise small, it satisfies all social requirement for a residence.
 But let there arise next to the little house a palace, and the little house shrinks to a hut.
 The little house now makes it clear that its inmate has no social position at all to maintain.–Marx, Wage Labour and Capital, 1847.